pri-nitta/pri-nitta/README.md

 - ✨ I'm Priscila Nitta from Sao Paulo, Brazil!
 I'm really happy to have you here in my profile!
 - 📱 Currently I'm studying Kotlin for android mobile development
 - 🌳 I have a degree in Environmental Management - University of Sao Paulo
-- 🤝 Specialization in Social project and public policy - Senac
+- 🤝 Specialized in Social project and public policy - Senac
 - 📚 I'm almost finishing my MBA in Business management - University of Sao Paulo
 - 🌎 I had the great pleasure to live in Japan, New Zealand and Sweden
 - 🗣️ I can speak Portuguese, English, Spanish and Japanese